flogoetzrath/freshloop-controlunit/readme.md

 * [Timepicker](https://github.com/sandunangelo/jquery-timesetter) - A jQuery plugin to generate timepicker-ui components - timepicker
 * [Toastr](https://github.com/CodeSeven/toastr) - A basic tooltip library - toastr

+Furthermore a code fragment of a plugin is used, that can't be retraced at this point.
+The fragment is contained in the directory "moveit" under root > lib.
+In order for the application to work in its full glory, the "moveit" directory has to be moved inside the "ui" folder.